Plants of the Zwin

 Another type of salt-tolerant plants are pubescent plants.
 Their leaves are covered with either hairs or bladders.
 The function of these bladders is to retain a layer of air, thus preventing or slowing down evaporation.
 Sea purslane is an example of these pubescent plants.
 Its leaves are covered with small bladders, which give the plant a silvery-grey colour.

-Most salt-tolerant plants, such as salicornia and sea purslane, absorb seawater until they reach a saturated state.
-Common sea lavender is even able to excrete the excess of absorbed salts!
+Most salt-tolerant plants, such as salicornia and sea purslane, absorb seawater until they reach saturation.
+Common sea lavender is even able to excrete excess absorbed salts!
 When the weather is sunny and warm, salt crystals can sometimes be found on the bottom of the leaves.